Storage

 2. Click the Storage menu.

-4. On the Create storage pop-up, enter information and click the [Add] button.
+4. On the Create storage popup, enter information and click [Add].

-• Storage type: select the type you want according to the purpose of use
+• Storage volume type: Select the type you want according to the purpose of use.

-• Storage name: enter between 3-30 characters using English upper and lowercase letters, numbers, hyphens (-), and/or underscores (_).
-It must start with an English letter, and if the name is not entered, it is created automatically.
+• Storage name: Must be 3-30 characters long.
+They must contain uppercase and lowercase letters, numbers, hyphens, and/or underscores.
+Must begin with a letter, and if the name is not entered, it is created automatically.

-• Select applied server: select the server you want to connect the storage to
+• Select applied server: Select the server to which you want to connect the storage.

-• Size: entered in the units of 10 GB within the scope guided on the screen
+• Size: Entered in units of 10 GB within the scope guided on the interface.

-• For SSD as the selected storage type: varies with the specified storage size (see Storage specifications)
+• For SSD as the selected storage volume type, the value varies with the specified storage size (see Storage specifications).

-• For HDD as the selected storage type: fixed IOPS
+• For HDD as the selected storage volume type, the IOPS value is fixed.

 • The created storage is displayed on the storage list.